konstellation-io/kdl-server/README.md

 Install our [tools](docs/tools.md) and follow the [kdlctl](hack/README.md) guide to deploy your local environment.

-*Note: If you use MacOS you have to set the environment variable `GOARCH=amd64` in order that the golang lint works properly.*

 ## GitFlow

 We use the GitFlow branching model.
 Read more about it [here](docs/gitflow.md).